On This Page

 Candidates must also present a public oral defense of the thesis, which is conducted by the candidate's thesis committee.
 The MS thesis committee typically consists of three Dartmouth faculty members (including the student's thesis advisor); one of the three may be from outside the program of study.

 Candidates are responsible for giving final, signature-ready copies of the thesis to each committee member to review at least two weeks prior to the defense.
 Candidates must submit an electronic notice of the defense to the registrar two weeks in advance for distribution to the faculty and for posting.
 A PDF copy of the thesis, including thesis committee members' signatures, must be submitted to the registrar for archiving.
-Copyright to the thesis is held by the Trustees of Dartmouth College.
+Additional information is available from the Thayer registrar and the Thesis Guidelines (.pdf).

-In the tradition of our founder Sylvanus Thayer, graduate students are encouraged to participate in service activities, such as those sponsored by the Tucker Center and Thayer Council.
+In the tradition of our founder Sylvanus Thayer, graduate students are encouraged to participate in service activities, such as those sponsored by the Tucker Foundation and Thayer Council.

-Review tuition and cost of attendance for tuition and college-related expenses.
+Review the cost of attendance breakdown of tuition and college-related expenses.
 Personal expenses will vary based on individual lifestyle.
 All tuition and college-related expenses are estimates and subject to change.

 MS students are funded through research grants and faculty funding, which begins with the initiation of thesis research.
 Funding covers tuition, stipend, and health insurance, but does not cover the six graduate courses that MS students must have completed, either at Dartmouth or a prior institution, before commencing thesis work.